shovo4/example-documentation/docs/docs/index.md

 > 1. Content creator can upload lessons with Arabic text
 > 2. Arabic text is displayed correctly and appropriately (in the correct position)

+##### US 2.11 - Content Creator
+> As a content creator, I want to be able to remove lessons from the system, in case there are issues with the lessons.

+> **Acceptance Tests**

+> 1. Lesson data is no longer stored in the system
+> 2. Lesson is no longer displayed to any user

 ### US 3 - Student
 ##### US 3.01 - View Lesson Tabs
 > As a student, I want to be able to view lesson tabs that have assigned lessons for me, so that I can access my lessons.